NavinAmaranathan/Game-of-Thrones-Cast/LBGCodingTask/Readme.md

 # LBGCodingTask

-LBGCodingTask is an iOS application that helps us to view the cast information of *Game of Thrones* series - A famous TV series adaptation of Fiction Books written by *George R. R. Martin*.
+LBGCodingTask is an iOS - iPhone specific application that helps us to view the cast information of *Game of Thrones* series - A famous TV series adaptation of Fiction Books written by *George R. R. Martin*.

 ## What's in it ??
 - On launch user would be able to see a table of Game of Thrones characters.
 Contents include the images and names of each character.